 The next way to reduce lead leakage is to develop a nurture campaign of some sort.
 What happens to the leads that are not sales ready?
 Are these leads contacted again?
 Are they ‘nurtured?’
 You should develop an email nurture strategy to reach out to these leads again.
 Step-by-Step:

 - Nurturing Leads: Leads that are not sales-ready should be placed into a nurture email campaign of some sort.
 Email marketing platforms like MailChimp or Constant Contact are relatively inexpensive and simple to use.

 - Send 2 to 3 emails a month to these prospects

 - These emails should contain useful content, articles, blogs and videos.
 If you don’t have the time or capability to write and produce this content, you should consider making that a priority.
 Or, you can ask other companies if you can use their content in your emails.
 (Again, with their permission and links to their site, of course).

-- The email platforms mentioned above will show you who is opening multiple emails and reading articles.
+The email platforms mentioned above will show you who is opening multiple emails and reading articles.
 If someone opens every email for 3 months, for example, perhaps they need a phone call from a sales rep. Remember, the statistic we shared above, 37% of customers are from leads generated over three months ago.

 Stopping Lead Leakage is Possible

 I had another conversation with that VP at the manufacturing company a few days ago.
 He said that his lead leakage problem is virtually gone.
 While there are still leads that fall through the cracks, he insists that the problem is better now.
 Every lead either receives a phone call that is automatically recorded and appended to a CRM prospect record, or, that lead goes into a nurture email campaign.
 So, regardless of the business you’re in you can lose less leads too.